-If you read my last post, hopefully I convinced you why doing an internal category launch (within your own company) is such an important part of category design.
+If you read my last post, hopefully I convinced you why doing an internal category launch is such an important part of category design.
 But how do you do that?
 To show you how, I’ll break down the process we used at BombBomb, where I served as the VP of Marketing Strategy.

 First, here’s a quick refresher on why you need to do this.

 An Internal Category Launch Prepares Your Team For What’s to Come

 Category design is a business strategy that points your entire company in a new direction.
 Like any type of organizational change, this shift isn’t going to happen if the people enacting the change aren’t on board.

 You may already know that category designers use lightning strikes to tell the outside world about this new course.
 But customers, investors, competitors, and partners won’t pay attention unless do something bold.
 A slow drip of communication won’t jolt people into thinking differently about you.